AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/style-theme-forms.md

 ## Components Structure

-The Adaptive Form Block offers a consistent HTML structure for various form elements, ensuring easier styling and management.
+The Adaptive Forms Block offers a consistent HTML structure for various form elements, ensuring easier styling and management.
 You can manipulate the components using CSS for styling purposes.

 ### General Components (except dropdowns, radio groups, and checkbox groups):